List of DC Comics characters: N: New Wave

-New Wave is a character appearing in American comic books published by DC Comics.

-Rebecca "Becky" Jones is a metahuman criminal with the abilities to turn into water and control water in her surroundings.
+New Wave (Rebecca Jones) is a metahuman criminal with the abilities to turn into water and control water in her surroundings.
 She led a group of mercenaries called the Masters of Disaster, using their metahuman abilities related to the elemental forces to create natural disasters.

 New Wave in other media

 Becky Jones appears in the second season of Black Lightning, portrayed by Brooke Ence.
 This version was a prisoner who was chosen to become part of a metahuman attack squad via "Project Masters of Disaster" and placed in a stasis pod 30 years prior.
 In the present, Tobias Whale awakens her and the other Masters to build up a metahuman army.

 Carter Nichols

 Professor Carter Nichols is a character appearing in media published by DC Comics.
 He first appeared in Batman #24 (August 1944), and was created by Joseph Samachson and Dick Sprang.
+Nichols was created to lend some sci-fi "color" to Batman stories to both Batman and World's Finest Comics, during a period where more conventional superhero tales were out of favor and most remaining books of the genre drifted into science fiction and related genres.

-Carter Nichols is a childhood friend of Thomas Wayne who created a method of time travel.
-In Batman: The Return of Bruce Wayne, he is killed by Simon Hurt and the Black Glove.
+Carter Nichols is a childhood friend of Thomas Wayne.
+His appearances nearly always involved some form of time travel, based around his particular specialty referred to as "time travel hypnosis", a process that simulated time travel.
+Nichols also created a "Time-Ray Machine", which he used to both displace and track objects through time.

+During the Batman: The Return of Bruce Wayne storyline, the Black Glove (led by Simon Hurt) attempt to convince Nichols to sacrifice Batman to Barbatos in exchange for funding for his time-travel experiments, but he refuses.
+In the present, Batman (Dick Grayson) and Robin investigate Nichols's lab and find him dead.